Gavriel94/the-oof-bot/README.md

 # the-oof-bot
 Twitter bot posting random oofs

+An oof is an exclamation.
+Oofs can be happy, sad or anything in between.

 The oof bot uses a .txt file containing 1348 adjectives to describe an oof.
 A sentence such as "The humble oof." is posted every 30 minutes.